-Poor Indoor Air Quality (IAQ) conditions can lead to many issues in occupied buildings, such as occupant health concerns, increased energy costs due to building system failures, and the potential mitigation to rectify those problems.
-Through proper IAQ evaluations, building owners can learn how to keep their building dry and clean, provide thermal comfort, reduce potential sources, provide ventilation, and reduce unplanned air flows.
+Poor Indoor Air Quality (IAQ) can lead to occupant health concerns, increased energy costs from building system failures, and are costly to mitigate or rectify.
+Proper IAQ evaluations help building owners learn how to keep their building dry and clean, comfortable, reduce potential contamination sources, properly ventilated and minimize air infiltration, and reduce unplanned air flows.

 - Indoor Air Chemical Testing

 - HVAC Pressurization

 Providing a number of HVAC Design services, Turner Building Science & Design, LLC creates designs for high-performance HVAC systems for a variety of industries.
 All systems are designed according to current code standards and best indoor air quality practices, while saving the client money in utilizing sustainable and alternate energy resources.